mirca/mirca.github.io-www/_posts/2017-02-28-gsoc-application.md

 <p style='text-align: justify;'>
 Usually most open source organizations use git and GitHub to manage their code development.
-So, create a GitHub account, learn how to use git, and start looking for issues on the GitHub issue tracker of your target organization.
-Mentors will take into account the fact that you were around submitting useful patches to the organization way before the GSoC application period starts.
+So, create a GitHub account asap, learn how to use git, and start looking for issues on the GitHub issue tracker of your target organization.
+Mentors will take into account the fact that you were around submitting useful patches to the project way before the GSoC application period starts.
 </p>